-This chapter does not apply to:
+This section does not apply to:

-- 1. The Department of Health and Human Services while acting as the state health planning and development agency pursuant to paragraph (d) of subsection 2 of NRS 439A.081 : or - 2.
-The Nevada System of Higher Education: or

-- 3. For donations, gifts or grants to be disbursed pursuant to NRS 433.395 or NRS 435.490: or - 4.
-For artifacts donated to the Department of Tourism and Cultural Affairs.
+- 1. The Nevada System of Higher Education: or - 2.
+The Department of Health and Human Services while acting as the state health planning and development agency pursuant to paragraph (d) of subsection 2 of NRS 439A.081 or for donations, gifts or grants to be disbursed pursuant to NRS 433.395 or NRS 435.490 : or - 3.
+Artifacts donated to the Department of Tourism and Cultural Affairs.